 There are certain incomes which are left out erroneously.
 These could be

-Though interest received in savings account up to Rs 10000/- a year it is not taxable, the interest received has to be mentioned in the return under the head ‘Income from other sources’ and claim exemption.
+Though interest received in savings account up to Rs 10000/- a year it is not taxable under section 80TTA, the interest received has to be mentioned in the return under the head ‘Income from other sources’ and claim exemption.

 ‘Exempted Income’ like the PPF interest, dividends, LTCG from equities, maturity proceeds of insurance policies need to be mentioned in the separate annexure of ITR.
 This will reduce unnecessary income tax queries later.

 These days many of us own more than one property.
 These may be self occupied or vacant.
-However as per the IT Act 1961, only one property can be claimed as self occupied.
-The other property is taxed at realizable municipal rates after deducting 30% for taxes and repairs.
+However as per the amendment in Income Tax Act 1961, now two properties can be claimed as self occupied.
+And the rest other properties are taxed at realizable municipal rates after deducting 30% for taxes and repairs.

 Many are unable to choose the correct IT Form due to lack of knowledge.
 To illustrate, let’s say you are a salaried person, having owning one house, get some tax free allowances and getting interest on savings account.
 You may feel that you need to fill ITR 1.
 This is correct only if exempt income during the financial year is less than 15000.
 If it is more than Rs 15000 then you are required to file ITR2.